 For non-Erasmus students

 The short-term studies programme is of course also open to non-Erasmus students if they meet the profile outlined above.

-Application procedure for non-Erasmus students: Fill out this application form and send it to the Office for International Relations, together with (1) confirmation that you are or have been studying theology or a related subject at university level (e.g. confirmation of matriculation or copy of diploma) and (2) confirmation of your English language skills (a certificate or confirmation from your university that you are capable of studying in English, at least to B1 standard).
+Application procedure for non-Erasmus students: Fill out this application form and send it to the Office for International Relations, together with (1) confirmation that you are or have been studying theology or a related subject at university level (e.g. confirmation of matriculation or copy of diploma) and (2) confirmation of your English language skills (a certificate or confirmation from your university that you are capable of studying in English, at least to B2 standard on the Common European Framework of Reference for Languages).
 Applications should normally be sent by 31 July (for the winter semester) or 15 December (for the summer semester), but if you need a visa then you will have to apply much earlier.
 On receiving your application, we will send you official confirmation of acceptance.